nmwsharp/polyscope-docs/py/source/basics/camera_controls.md

 ps_cam = ps.register_camera_view("cam1", cam_params)
 ```

+## Window Controls

+Get and set the size of the window which appears on the user's display.

+??? func "`#!python set_window_size(width, height)`"

+    Set the size of the window.

+    Note that for some platforms, on high-DPI screens the pixel buffer resolution may be different from the logical size.
+This is the logical size.

+??? func "`#!python get_window_size()`"

+    Get the current size of the window.
+Returns a `(width, height)` tuple.

+    Note that for some platforms, on high-DPI screens the pixel buffer resolution may be different from the logical size.
+This is the logical size.

+??? func "`#!python get_buffer_size()`"

+    Get the current pixel buffer resolution of the window.
+Returns a `(width, height)` tuple.

+    Note that for some platforms, on high-DPI screens the pixel buffer resolution may be different from the logical size.
+This is the pixel buffer size.

+??? func "`#!python set_window_resizable(is_resizable)`"

+    If `false`, the window will be locked to size and the OS will not allow it to be resized.
+(Default: `true`)

+    There is also a corresponding `get_window_resizable()`.

 ## Manipulating the Current View

 These settings affect the 3D camera view in polyscope.
 It is often convenient to set them just before calling `ps.init()`, but they may set be anywhere.